mobify/workshop--adaptivejs-site-1x/README.md

 ###Add Content to the Header

 1. In Terminal, ensure you are in the `workshop--adaptivejs-site` directory.
 On the command line, enter the `grunt preview` command to start the preview.
 2. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.
-Use the http://www.merlinspotions.com/potions URL for the Site URL form field.
+Use the http://www.merlinspotions.com/potions Merlin's Potions Potion page URL for the Site URL form field.

     Now, we change the header HTML.
 Refresh the page as you work your way through the subsequent steps to see the results.